Pulp Magazines

 Pulp Magazines Featured Many Different Genres

 The pulp magazine market was huge, and it included hundreds of different genres.
 It was very diverse.
 The audiences read everything from detective stories to science fiction to sports fiction, romance novels and westerns.
-Pulp magazines were so popular that they made up almost half of all book sales in the 1930s and 1940s.
+Pulps were so popular that they made up almost half of all book sales in the 1930s and 1940s.

 The pulps had a big influence on writers such as Ray Bradbury, Isaac Asimov, Robert Heinlein and many others who grew up reading them during their childhoods.
 These writers went on to write some of science fiction’s most famous works.